 The annual Goi Peace Foundation Forum provides a platform for scholars, activists, diplomats, policymakers and the general public to come together and, through dialogue, explore our way forward.
 Focal themes of past forums have included education, science, self-empowerment, youth, social entrepreneurship and philanthropy, with each forum program featuring international speakers and panel discussions, as well as arts, music and peace ceremonies.

-Goi Peace Foundation Forum 2017 will take place on Saturday, November 25, 2017 at Nikkei Hall in Tokyo.
+Goi Peace Foundation Forum 2018 will take place on Friday, November 23, 2018 at Nikkei Hall in Tokyo.

-Goi Peace Foundation Forum 2016
+Goi Peace Foundation Forum 2017

 Nikkei Hall (1-3-7 Otemachi, Chiyoda-ku, Tokyo)

-2016 Goi Peace Award Ceremony
+2017 Goi Peace Award Ceremony

 President of the Goi Peace Foundation and the World Peace Prayer Society, Mr. Saionji is responsible for building the international network of the two organizations in order to promote dialogues and initiatives for peace.
 He launched the “Creating a New Civilization Initiative” in 2005.
 He serves as a member of the Japanese National Commission for UNESCO.

 *Japanese-English simultaneous interpretation available.
-No intermission.